Sonia-96/Coding4Interviews/tags/README.md

 Use two pointers `slow` and `fast` which initially points to the `head` node.
 The `fast` node traverses twice as fast as `slow`.
 When `fast` is null or `fast.next` is null, `slow` must be in the middle of the list.

 - Time complexity: Θ(N), where N is the number of the nodes given in the list
-- Space coplexity: Θ(1), the space used by the two pointers
+- Space complexity: Θ(1), the space used by the two pointers

 ```java
 /**